Should You Rotate Your Plants?

 Rotation should be a regular maintenance procedure for any interior plant; however, you can often see signs that this basic upkeep has been overlooked.
 Understanding the importance of regular rotation is vital for maintaining healthy happy houseplants.

-- A tree or cane type plant that casually leans to one side in the middle of a hallway.
+- A tree or cane-type plant that casually leans to one side in the middle of a hallway.

 - A ficus that is leaf-bare on one side with uncontrolled growth on the other.

-Why Rotate Houseplants?
+Why Should You Rotate Houseplants?

 In most interior spaces, light sources are not available evenly overhead like the vast blue sky outside.
-More likely, a window provides light—in some cases it may be a skylight or some sort of beneficial overhead lighting source.
-For example a fluorescent light does not move across the ceiling as the day goes on, and a window does not move around the room.
+More likely, a window provides light—in some cases, it may be a skylight or some sort of beneficial overhead lighting source.
+For example, a fluorescent light does not move across the ceiling as the day goes on, and a window does not move around the room.

-Plants always grow toward light, and since our interior light sources are fixed, houseplants will begin to grow in a very targeted fashion toward the light.
+Plants always grow toward the light, and since our interior light sources are fixed, houseplants will begin to grow in a very targeted fashion toward the light.
 If a light source is off to one side (which it usually is), rotation will signal to the plant that the light source is in a different place.
-If the light is periodically present at different places all around the plant, it will signal productivity and growth all around, producing balanced foliage production.
-Trees and cane-type plants will be less likely to lean to one side or another, desperately reaching for light.
+If the light is periodically present at different places all around the plant, it will signal productivity and growth all around, ensuring balanced foliage production.
+Trees and cane-type plants will be less likely to lean to one side or another, desperately reaching for the light.

 If a plant is left to its own devices, it can begin to tilt or grow very off-balance toward the light.
 In order to prevent this from happening and keep your plant looking great for the long term, regular rotation is recommended.
 These rotations will produce growth and productivity where foliage is exposed to the light.